what we do

 EatThis is a growing network of international, private companies active in horticulture that strive to connect their sector more closely to society by sharing sustainable solutions regarding the future of food.

-Curious about EatThis?
-On this page you find what we do.
-Please scroll down for more information on the projects and activities we’re currently engaged in.
+Scroll down for more information on the projects and activities we’re currently engaged in.

 EatThis in a Box